GStreamer/gstreamer/subprojects/gst-docs/markdown/tutorials/basic/toolkit-integration.md

     /* Block the "value-changed" signal, so the slider_cb function is not called
      * (which would trigger a seek the user has not requested) */ g_signal_handler_block (data->slider, data->slider_update_signal_id);
-    /* Set the position of the slider to the current pipeline positoin, in SECONDS */ gtk_range_set_value (GTK_RANGE (data->slider), (gdouble)current / GST_SECOND);
+    /* Set the position of the slider to the current pipeline position, in SECONDS */ gtk_range_set_value (GTK_RANGE (data->slider), (gdouble)current / GST_SECOND);
     /* Re-enable the signal */
     g_signal_handler_unblock (data->slider, data->slider_update_signal_id);